Have you received a positive pregnancy test result? Do you suspect you may be pregnant?

 Where Can I Get a Free Ultrasound?

-You can get a free limited obstetric ultrasound at all Mosaic PHC locations.
+You can get a free limited obstetric ultrasound at all Mosaic Health locations.
 Your appointment will be free and confidential, which means it won’t show up on your insurance.

 Your ultrasound scan will provide accurate information on your pregnancy status and can often be performed on the same day as your pregnancy test and initial consultation with our staff.